-In this specific area of procurement, there is a possibility that a batch of purchase orders may be destroyed without any notification by the delivery mechanism external to the enterprise.
+Second, analytical procedures can identify certain business process irregularities that cannot be caught in principle by the transaction verification component because they are not due to the violation of any business rules.
+For example, in this specific area of procurement, there is a possibility that a batch of purchase orders may be destroyed without any notification by the delivery mechanism external to the enterprise.
 In this case, the unexpected drop-off in item deliveries can be identified as anomalous by the analytical procedures, which will thus provide the precious early warning of a process problem.
 Another procurement-related example has to do with regular payments of vendor invoices to take advantage of early payment discounts.
 Then, the process rules may not require payments before the invoice due date, while the practice is to pay early.
-If, say, due to a staffing change in the accounts payable department, the early payments are not processed on time, there will be no violation of process rules, but the analytic procedures would still be able to signal an anomaly after identifying an unexpected decline in the number of payments processed.
-Human investigations of anomalies identified by the analytic procedures should be able to discern the root cause of the anomalies (if any) and initiate the necessary corrective actions.
+If, say, due to a staffing change in the accounts payable department, the early payments are not processed on time, there will be no violation of process rules, but the analytical procedures would still be able to signal an anomaly after identifying an unexpected decline in the number of payments processed.
+Human investigations of anomalies identified by the analytical procedures should be able to discern the root cause of the anomalies (if any) and initiate the necessary corrective actions.
+It may be possible to introduce additional artificial intelligence / expert systems techniques to differentiate "real" anomalies from those due to statistical fluctuation (see e.g., Murthy and Swanson 1992).